 Giethoorn, Holland: Magical Little Town

-There are places in this world that are so surreal and beautiful that when you first see photos of them you naturally assume they must be from a movie set.
-But while the tiny town of Giethoorn in northern Holland may look like it was built for a film based on a children’s fairytale, this enchanted neighborhood that’s built upon a network of narrow canals is actually completely real.
+There are places in this world that are so surreal and beautiful that when you first see photos of them, you naturally assume they must be from a movie set.
+Giethoorn is a mostly car-free village in the northeastern Dutch province of Overijssel.
+But while the tiny town of Giethoorn in northern Holland may look like it was built for a film based on a children’s fairytale, this enchanted neighborhood that’s built upon a network of narrow canals is completely real.

-With a population of only 2,600 and very little tourism, Giethoorn is the kind of picturesque, tranquil village most people can only dream of.
+We have seen some neat homes in our industry, but nothing like the town of Giethoorn.
+It is the kind of picturesque village most people can only dream of.
 Even its website says that “the loudest sound you can normally hear is the quacking of a duck or the noise made by other birds .”